pfnet-research/menoh-java/README.md

 ### `ModelRunner`
 `ModelRunner` is a high-level API of menoh-java.
 What you only need to do is to configure `ModelRunnerBuilder` by using your ONNX model, and `build()` a runner object.

-Note that you must `close()` both the runner and its builder explicitly because it manages objects in the native heap which will not be garbage collected by JVM.
+Note that you must `close()` both the runner and its builder objects explicitly because it frees the memory for objects in the native heap which will not be garbage collected by the JVM.

 ```java
 try (